 Further Examination of the Model

 In the plots of the residuals, we identified some signs of heteroscedasticity in the plots of PIQ versus residuals and predicted y-values versus the residuals.
-We attempted to modify the PIQ plot using a 1/PIQ transformation and a ln(PIQ) transformation.
+We attempted to modify the PIQ plot using a 1/PIQ inverse transformation and a ln(PIQ) log transformation.
 However, neither transformation altered the plot in any substantial manner.
 Unfortunately, we believe that due to the high correlation among the original 5 independent variables and the manner in which the sample was originally collected that there is nothing that we can do to obtain a normal distribution of the residuals.
 A similar issue occurred when we plotted the predicted y-values against the residuals.
 We observed a linear trend among the residuals and were unsure how to combat that issue.
-However, while we unfortunately observed trends among the residuals we were fortunate enough to have less than %5 of the residuals outside of 2s and none outside of 3s.
-Due to the trends detected in the residual plots, it should be note that multiple issues could arise by using the model that we ultimately purpose.
+We also observed less than 5% of the residuals outside of 2s and none outside of 3s which is ideal.

 Outliers and Autocorrelation